-The boundary setting process starts with an initial proposed boundary, which begins with the installation or installations that form the nucleus of a sentinel landscape.
+The boundary setting process starts with an initial proposed boundary, which begins with the installation(s) and/or range(s) that form the nucleus of a sentinel landscape.
 From there, the boundary works outward to encompass off-base military operational areas, other public lands, private working lands, habitat areas, developed areas, critical infrastructure, and connectivity corridors (both human and ecological).